This story was updated at 11:55 a.m. Friday, April 10. We will continue to update it periodically.

 Publix has similarly placed limits on in-demand items.
 Shoppers can only buy two items from the following categories: hand soaps and sanitizers, rubbing alcohol, facial masks and gloves, disinfectant wipes and sprays, aerosol disinfectant sprays, facial tissue, cups/plates/utensils, and bleach.

 “We continue to make daily deliveries to our stores and are collaborating with our supplier community, industry groups and community partners,” spokeswoman Maria Brous said.

-Publix also discontinued sampling in its stores, she added.
+Publix also has rolled out contactless pay, and it discontinued sampling in its stores.

 Since March 14, Publix stores have been closing nightly at 8 p.m., and will continue to do so until further notice.

 Publix said recently it is looking to hire thousands more store employees by the end of March amid “unprecedented demand.”
 Those interested can apply at www.publix.jobs.